-|Christian Population||A few thousand (Open Doors estimate)|
+|Christians||A few thousand (Open Doors estimate)|

-“I couldn’t read the Bible at home, that would not be safe.
-I had to hide the book and read it outside the house. […] When I came to faith, I thought I was the only believer in Yemen.
-For a long time, I didn’t know any other Yemeni Christians.
-Now I know many, and there are many more like us.”
+“When I came to faith, I thought I was the only believer in Yemen.
+For a long time, I didn’t know any other Yemeni Christians.”